vk2diy/adxi/README.md

        * Cypress CYPD3177 - [English](https://wmsc.lcsc.com/wmsc/upload/file/pdf/v2/lcsc/2208051100_Infineon-Cypress-Semicon-CYPD3177-24LQXQ_C2959321.pdf) @ $0.81
      * Given that the TI chip is so much cheaper but they will all probably do the job I think it's worth moving forward with TI.
    * With increasing density comes decreased isolation and increased potential for electromagnetic coupling which is a double-edged sword.
+ * Other developments:
+   * Considering placing USB audio bridge, USB hub and port for MCU connection on board
+     * This would allow programming and operation through a single port - no audio cables required
+     * The only conceivable downside is, in a mobile scenario, USB power delivery capabilities of some host devices are limited
+       * People can solve this themselves by using USB battery packs with built-in powered USB hubs
+   * At this point, it sort of seems ridiculous to keep using the MCU as a module, but it is a pleasant eccentricity to preserve this design element and hard to match on price
+     * Future versions could be released with newer MCUs, possibly mounted via adapter boards

 ## Update (2024-08-19)